Affiliate links on Android Authority may earn us a commission. Learn more.

-The first one is the lack of ads, which is a good enough reason for some to overlook Skype and go with Hangouts instead.
-The second is that Hangouts is a part of your Google account, so you don’t have to sign up for the service individually.
-The same password you use for Gmail and YouTube can also be used to sign into Hangouts.
-Although once you’re signed into one service, you’re automatically signed into all of them.
+The first is the lack of ads, which is a good reason for some to overlook Skype and go with Hangouts instead.
+Another is that Hangouts is a part of your Google account, so you don’t have to sign up for the service individually.
+You can use the same password for Hangouts that you’ve already committed to memory.
+Once you’re signed into one Google service, you’re automatically signed in to all of them anyway.

 Note: Please keep in mind that Google plans on killing off its Hangouts app.
 It will be replaced by Hangouts Chat and Hangouts Meet, which are already available for business customers — more on that in the next section.
 Consumers are expected to get access to them this year.

 For one-on-one or group business-related video chats, Skype is a much better option.
 It allows up to 50 people to join in, instead of just 25 supported by Hangouts.
 Skype also lets you record a meeting and share what’s on your screen.
 Unfortunately, the free version of Skype is still not suitable for many businesses, as it lacks a few standard features.
 These include the ability to turn off your mic or the mic of one of the participants.

 For that reason, both companies have paid services aimed at businesses, big and small.
 Google has two: Hangouts Chat and Hangouts Meet.
 The first one allows for secure team messaging, either one-on-one or within a group chat.
 On the other hand, Hangouts Meet is a video and voice conferencing tool for up to 250 participants per call on its most expensive plan.

 Microsoft used to offer Skype for Business but replaced it with Microsoft Teams, a service that combines messaging and video conferencing into one.